michalasobczak/generic/README.md

 Having 10x10 map of square tiles including one with texturing there is 5000 - 7000 vertices per second.
 Navigating camera to viewport not having textured tile on the screen will give over 10 000 vertices per second.
 Reference hardware HP Pavilion x2 10-n010nw with Intel Atom Z3736F, Windows 8.1, Opera 53.

 ## Origins
-Originally the code targeted Android and Windows Phone browser components.
-Nowadays it will be only tested against the most recent Opera browser release for sake of convenience and simplicity.
-If one find the code useful feel free to copy it.
+Code targeted Android and Windows Phone.